Sabapathy: Production

 Sabapathy was a farce play written by Pammal Sambandha Mudaliar in 1906, his first one.
 It revolved around a young, unintelligent zamindar and his foolish servant both sharing the name Sabapathy.
 The inspiration for the servant Sabapathy came from Mudaliar observing the man Fridays of some of his friends.
 He considered Narasimhan, the personal assistant of his lawyer friend V. V. Srinivasa Iyengar, as having served as the base to building the character, and the title character of the Samuel Lover novel Handy Andy as an influence.
 The story was written in eight parts, each of which was capable of being staged as a separate play.
 Mudaliar himself played the zamindar, while many of his troupe members played the servant.
 The play attained immense popularity and was staged many times.

 Director A. T. Krishnaswamy suggested to producer A. V. Meiyappan, with whom he was working in Pragathi Pictures, to make a film based on Mudaliar's play, and Meiyappan agreed.
 T. R. Ramachandran and Kali N. Rathnam were chosen to play the roles of the zamindar and the servant respectively.
 Having finalised Ramachandran to play the zamindar, Meiyappan brought him to Mudaliar for his approval, which was given after a brief test of his capability to do justice to the role.
 Ramachandran was paid ₹35 per month for acting in the film.
 R. Padma, a Lux model, was paired alongside Ramachandran and C. T. Rajakantham was paired opposite Rathnam.
 The budget of the film was ₹40,000 (worth ₹5 crore in 2021 prices).

 Release and reception

 Sabapathy was released on 14 December 1941, and distributed by South Indian Pictures.
 The film was a major box office success.
 The jokes about Tamil teachers and the name confusion between the hero and the simpleton were well received by the audience.
 The film bought acclaim to the director A. T. Krishnaswamy and the hero T. R. Ramachandran.
 The comedic duo of Kali N. Rathnam and C. T. Rajakantham also became famous rivalling the fame of N. S. Krishnan-T. A. Mathuram.
-As of 2020, it is still popular and is regularly shown in Tamil T.V.
-Channels.
+As of 2020, it is still popular and is regularly shown in Tamil television hannels.